 Northern Territory remains the most dangerous place in Australia to be on the

 seriously injured on Territory roads.
 If you were on the road in the Northern

-in the same period in 2015.
+in the same period in 2016.

 make up just 30 per cent of our population.

 Road safety programs are managed by TIO on behalf of the